 Romeo + Juliet

 Check out this artsy, modern adaptation of the classic love story.
-The lines are still in Old English but this film does a wonderful job of visually translating Shakespeare’s cryptic diction while keeping you entertained.
+The lines are still in Elizabethan English but this film does a wonderful job of visually translating Shakespeare’s cryptic diction while keeping you entertained.